DavidKJones/A06_WordNet/bin/readme.txt

  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  *****************************************************************************/
+	Mason implemented Wordnet and David implemented SAP.
+We both worked together on Outcast and helped each other whenever needed.